IndieRobert/appchat/README.md

   I'm not satisfied actually with the results because 1) I was expecting a greater number of bots for 100% CPU, 2) the ping is oscillating because 3) server is sleeping most of the time.

-  I don't have much time now, but a better solution could be to send message continously without blocking the server for the other operations.
-Something like keeping track of what each clients received so far, and keep updating them continuously without blocking.
-I don't have the details.
   * [BUG] If you block the execution of the server (under windows its possible by blocking the console), then things goes a bit mad.
   * [BUG] when forcefully quitting bots.go program, only a few clients are disconnected from the server point of view.
   * [BUG] in some case, when a browser page disconnect for example, the bots seems to not be able to 'claimUserName' anymore